tutomiko/nam/README.md

 This allows each module to remain independent and for a single project to be **sharded** across multiple processes - possibly on different machines - without changing any module code.
 See [Sharding](#sharding) below.
 The use of Python and React also ensures a cloud-friendly, modern approach for the application's design.

+nam does not attempt to compete with platforms like Kubernetes, but is instead designed to work alongside them.
+Additionally, nam is intentionally minimal and lightweight and does not attempt to re-invent any wheels or force you to program against some enormous API - it enforces a maintainable, self-contained architecture and provides module resolution primitives and a unified concurrency model to work with.
+Whichever framework/platform you choose to run it, and whichever libraries you choose for the communication between modules, this is all up to you, and not a concern of nam.

 ## Why does it exist?
 The purpose of nam is to make complex, modular, distributed web services faster to develop, deploy, and maintain.
 Its cross-backend inference acceleration and concurrency orchestration aren't only intended to make production services fast, but to also make their development and testing faster.